GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 ﻿# DevToys.PocoCsv.Core

-## One of the fastest csv reader deserialzer available.
+## One of the fastest csv reader deserializer available.

 DevToys.PocoCsv.Core is a class library to read and write to Csv.
 It contains CsvStreamReader, CsvStreamWriter and Serialization classes CsvReader<T> and CsvWriter<T>.